ixiaopan/blog/content/post/DL-02-architecture.md

 ### MSE

-Let's  take the derivative of MSE w.r.t $w$, the equation below shows that the gradient of MSE w.r.t $w$ is the product of the difference between the target value and predicted value and the gradient of the activation function.
+Let's take the derivative of MSE w.r.t $w$.
+The equation below shows that the gradient of MSE w.r.t $w$ is the product of the difference between the target value and predicted value and the gradient of the activation function.